 The legislation may also apply to packaging and agricultural equipment used in connection with plants and plant products.

-These do not include requirements for the control of weeds, which are covered under the Catchment and Land Protection Act 1994.
+Plant biosecurity legislation does not include requirements for the prevention, eradication or containment of weeds, which are covered under the Catchment and Land Protection Act 1994.

 Copies of the Act and Regulations can be obtained from the Victorian Legislation website.

 Orders made under the Plant Biosecurity Act 2010:

 - may prohibit the movement of material to prevent the entry into Victoria of exotic pests and diseases detected in other States or Territories

 - allow areas in Victoria to be declared, and conditions imposed on the movement of materials, to prevent the entry of a pest or disease into that area